aryannzzz/aryannzzz/README.md

 - 🔭 I’m currently working on **Project GRASP and Project Neurospike**

-- 🌱 I’m currently learning **Cutting-Edge AI and robotics technoly and frameworks**
+- 🌱 I’m currently learning **Cutting-Edge AI and robotics technology and frameworks**

 - 📫 How to reach me: **ch24b040@smail.iitm.ac.in**